ianlai/GoMap/README.md

 1. Read the parameters (`--url`, `--num`)
 2. Download the file from the given `url`
 3. Remove partial of the file from beginning (default: 500 Bytes)
-4. Insert the data into database.
+4. Insert the data into database
 5. Get the first `num` of the records sorted by value
 6. Print out the ID and value to terminal

 # 2. Stack
 * Programming language   : Go 1.15